 Remember that these are the projected opening dates, and may change depending on the road conditions.

-When booking a vehicle, in most cases, it will state whether the vehicle is or isn't suitable for F-roads.
-As previously mentioned, 4x4's are the only vehicles that can access F-roads.
+When renting a car, in most cases, it will state whether the rental car is or isn't suitable for F-roads.
+As previously mentioned, 4x4's rentals are the only rental cars that can access F-roads.
 However, not all 4x4's can handle every F-road.

 There is one F-road which is only partially accessible, which is F249 to Þórsmörk.
 They instilled a shuttle service there, so you drive part of the route, before switching to a shuttle that can cross the river.

-When renting a vehicle, always remember to read the included and additional insurances carefully.
-Usually, rental agencies in Iceland do not have an insurance for the undercarriage of the vehicle or for water damage caused by crossing rivers.
+When renting a car, always remember to read the included and additional insurances carefully.
+Usually, car rental agencies in Iceland do not have an insurance for the undercarriage of the vehicle or for water damage caused by crossing rivers.

 Due to the conditions of F-roads, the recommended insurances at the very least are 'Gravel Protection' and 'Super Collision Damage Waiver'.
-F-roads pose a high risk of damage, so protecting yourself is worth the cost compared to what you would pay if any damage was to occur.
+F-roads pose a high risk of damage, so protecting yourself and the rental car is worth the cost compared to what you would pay if any damage was to occur to the vehicle.

 It is worth noting that some F-roads aren't even marked with the 'F' sign, even though they are F-roads and still only accessible with 4x4's.

-The most popular route that is not marked with an 'F' is 35 (Kjalvegur, seen above).
+- The most popular route that is not marked with an 'F' is 35 or Kjalvegur which is one of longest roads in Iceland, taking five hours to traverse.
 This F-road continues North from Gullfoss to the North of Iceland (Blöndulón).

 Also, mid-way through this route, there is the possibility of a slight detour to Hveravellir, an amazing area containing accessible hot springs and great hiking trails.